Cyrus the Younger: Satrap of Asia Minor (408-401 BC) and support for Sparta

 Meeting between Cyrus the Younger and Spartan general Lysander in Sardis.
 The encounter was related by Xenophon.
 Maiolica decoration by Francesco Antonio Grue (1686–1746).

 In 408 BC, after the victories of Alcibiades leading to an Athenian resurgence, Darius II decided to continue the war against Athens and give strong support to the Spartans.
-He sent Cyrus the Younger into Asia Minor as satrap of Lydia and Phrygia Major with Cappadocia, and commander of the Persian troops, "which gather into the field of Castolos", i.e. of the army of the district of Asia Minor.
-There, Cyrus met the Spartan general Lysander.
+He sent Cyrus the Younger into Asia Minor as satrap of Lydia and Phrygia Major with Cappadocia, and commander of the Persian troops, "which gather into the field of Castolos", which meant "of the army of the district of Asia Minor."
+At this time, Cyrus was also given the title of karanos (Old Iranian: *Karana), which greatly expanded his authority both politically and militarily, and allowed him to become largely autonomous.
+In Asia Minor, Cyrus met the Spartan general Lysander.
 In him, Cyrus found a man who was willing to help him become king, just as Lysander himself hoped to become absolute ruler of Greece by the aid of the Persian prince.
 Thus, Cyrus put all his means at the disposal of Lysander in the Peloponnesian War.
 When Cyrus was recalled to Susa by his father Darius, he gave Lysander the revenues from all of his cities of Asia Minor.

 Around that time, Darius fell ill and called his son to his deathbed; Cyrus handed money over to Lysander and went to Susa.
 Plutarch wrote that Cyrus's mother, Parysatis, favored him and wanted him on the throne, "And therefore, his father Darius now lying ill, he, being sent for from the sea to the court, set out thence with full hopes that by her means he was to be declared the successor to the kingdom.
 For Parysatis had the specious plea in his behalf, which Xerxes on the advice of Demaratus had of old made use of, that she had borne him Arsicas when he was a subject, but Cyrus when a king.
 Notwithstanding, she prevailed not with Darius, but the eldest son Arsicas was proclaimed king, his name being changed into Artaxerxes; and Cyrus remained satrap of Lydia, and commander in the maritime provinces."

-Soon after Darius died, around the time of Artaxerxes II's accession in 404 BC, Tissaphernes (Ciθrafarna) denounced Cyrus' plan to assassinate his brother, and Cyrus was captured, but by the intercession of Parysatis, Cyrus was pardoned and sent back to his satrapy.
+Soon after Darius died, around the time of Artaxerxes II's accession in 404 BC, Tissaphernes (Ciθrafarna) denounced Cyrus's plan to assassinate his brother, and Cyrus was captured, but by the intercession of Parysatis, Cyrus was pardoned and sent back to his satrapy.
 According to Plutarch, "his resentment for [his arrest] made him more eagerly desirous of the kingdom than before."

 In 405 BC, Lysander won the battle of Aegospotami, and Sparta became more influential in the Greek world.